 In 1837, six years after the granting of the first University charter, the minutes of the meetings of the University Council contained the names of men suggested as professors for the chief branches of medical instruction.

-In 1841, the Medical College of New York University was organized, and admitted its first class of 239 students to a four-month course of lectures conducted by the six professors on the faculty.
+In 1841, the Medical Department of the University of New York was organized, and admitted its first class of 239 students to a four-month course of lectures conducted by the six professors on the faculty.

 - The 1841 faculty consisted of: